10.15 PhD Mika Suonpää:The Concept of Transnationalism in Historical Research

 Program may change.

 Globalization hasn’t removed the boundaries between states – actually more borders, walls and barriers have been set than ever before.
-There are different kind of borders: physical, mental, legislative, natural – and they keep fluctuating.
+There are different kinds of borders: physical, mental, legislative, natural – and they keep fluctuating.

 1. STATE BORDERS

-Sometimes the borders of nation states can be unclear and controversial, causing conflicts and disintegration.
-In some places borders have been unclear for centuries and the formation of the new borders can be hard to predict.
+Sometimes the borders of nation-states can be unclear and controversial, causing conflicts and disintegration.
+In some places, borders have been unclear for centuries and the formation of the new borders can be hard to predict.
 Many of the existing borders are the result of the old western imperialist rule, that often neglected ethnic, linguistic and religious divisions.
 Maps can be misleading: some borders might have in reality ceased to exist, while some states are not acknowledged in them.
 This workshop will examine the complicated nature of borders between states.
 (Moderator(s): Aleksi)